-Florence is more demure than Rome, but avail yourself to many of the same pleasures: immerse yourself in the history and art of the city and indulge in gelato and wine and cappuccino.
-I loved traveling solo in Florence because it allowed for a lot aimless strolling leading to pleasant surprises such as tiny piazzas, undiscovered churches, and shops with exquisite Italian products.
+Florence is more demure than Rome, but you can avail yourself of many of the same pleasures: immerse yourself in the history and art of the city and indulge in gelato and wine and cappuccino.
+I loved traveling solo in Florence because it allowed for a lot of aimless strolling leading to pleasant surprises such as tiny piazzas, undiscovered churches, and shops with exquisite Italian products.

 I wonder if Venice being ranked the most romantic city on earth by The Telegraph will deter solo travelers from going to this floating city.
 I hope not.
 Like the previous Italian cities, there’s the history and art and food and wine to enjoy.
 And as with the previous Italian cities, Venice has its own unique charms, like San Marco Piazza and the famous gondolas and the spectacular Teatro la Fenice.